Queens Park Rangers F.C.: Songs and chants

 When the club won the League Cup final in 1967, the club released the single "QPR – The Greatest" about the famous win, which featured the vocals of Rangers winger Mark Lazarus.

 As the team come onto the pitch at Loftus Road and when they score, the song Papa's Got a Brand New Pigbag by post-punk band Pigbag is played, with the fans shouting "HOOPS" after the fifth trumpet toot.
+At away games it is commonly sung to imitate the song played at home games.